Veterans Study Reports Reduction in Suicide Ideation after HBOT

 Hyperbaric oxygen therapy is the use of increased atmospheric pressure and increased oxygen levels as drugs to treat disease by turning genes on and off.
 Treatment effects are a function of dose and timing of intervention in the disease process.

-Thirty active-duty or retired military service men and women 18 to 65 years of age with one or more mild-to-moderate blast TBIs characterized by loss of consciousness that were a minimum of one year old and occurred after 9/11 participated in the study.
+Thirty active-duty or retired military servicemen and women 18 to 65 years of age with one or more mild-to-moderate blast TBIs characterized by loss of consciousness that was a minimum of one year old and occurred after 9/11 participated in the study.
 They were matched to a control group.
 HBOT was performed in monoplace hyperbaric chambers on a protocol the investigators developed in 1989.
 Patients were compressed and decompressed at 1-2 pounds per square inch per minute on 100% oxygen for 60 minutes total dive time, twice a day with a 3-4 hour surface interval five days a week for 40 HBOTs.

 After HBOT, 52% of patients no longer met the threshold criteria for the diagnosis of PTSD.
 Ten of the 12 patients who expressed suicidal ideation prior to the HBOT did not express suicidal thoughts after treatment.
 One patient with anxiety who required an emergency department visit for increased anxiety had increased suicidal ideation after treatment.
 Of the patients who indicated significant anxiety before treatment, 75% were no longer anxious after treatment.
 The patients’ abnormal brain blood flow pattern became nearly indistinguishable from the controls after HBOT treatment.